Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Kondo-type interaction and RKKY interaction in the domain wall network

-In this section, we describe the spin-exchange interaction in the domain wall network, before discussing the resulting RKKY interaction.
+In this section, we describe the Kondo-type interaction in the domain wall network, before discussing the resulting RKKY interaction.
 In the network, the conduction electron spins couple to the localized moments through

-with the effective coupling strength $J_K^{\mu}$ with $\mu \in \{x,y,z\}$, as defined in Eq.~\eqref{eq:HK} in the main text.
+with the effective coupling strength $J_K^{\mu}$ with $\mu \in \{x,y,z\}$, as defined in Eq.
+(4) in the main text.
 Distinct from a typical Kondo lattice problem, here we have an electron subsystem described by SLL, which allows us to incorporate the correlation between the electrons as well.
-Moreover, the backscattering properties of the electrons traversing the domain walls also affect the transverse components $J_K^{x,y}$ of the effective spin-exchange coupling.
+Moreover, the backscattering properties of the electrons traversing the domain walls also affect the transverse components $J_K^{x,y}$ of the effective Kondo-type coupling.
 Namely, the counter-propagating domain-wall modes in Eq.~(\ref{eq:bosonized-fermion}) are constituted by electrons at different valleys, labeled as $\bm{K}$ and $\bm{K}^\prime \equiv -\bm{K}$, in the momentum space of the overall 2D system, as shown in Fig. \ref{fig:intervalley}(a).
 Due to the momentum difference, intervalley backscattering is suppressed as a result of the reduced overlap of the domain-wall electron wave functions.
-This suppression, in turn, reduces the exchange (Kondo) coupling.
+This suppression, in turn, reduces the Kondo-type coupling.

 To quantify the resulting backscattering strength, we calculate the transition amplitude for two counter-propagating domain wall modes on the same domain wall in the presence of a scattering potential through a second-order process.
 The backscattering process involves two counter-propagating modes on a given domain wall illustrated in Fig. \ref{fig:intervalley}(b), each of which are projected out of the states characterized by the 2D wavevectors $\bm{k} =(k_{x},k_{y})$ measured from $\Gamma$ and $\bm{k}^{\prime\prime} \equiv -\bm{k}$, with $k_{x},k_{y}>0$, respectively.
 To be precise, we denote the domain wall mode associated with the \(\bm{K}\) valley as \(\left|\bm{k}, m\right\rangle\) and the mode residing in the \(\bm{K}^{\prime}\) valley as \(\left|\bm{k}^{\prime}, m\right\rangle\).
 Both modes share the same energy $E_{\bm k}$.